LewisGaul/LewisGaul.github.io/_posts/rough/2022-05-01-cgroups-intro.md

 > A *subsystem* is a kernel component that modifies the behavior of the processes in a cgroup.
 > [...]
 Subsystems are sometimes also known as *resource controllers* (or simply, controllers).

+There are a number of supported controllers, some examples being:
+- 'memory' for controlling/monitoring memory usage
+- 'cpu' for controlling/monitoring CPU usage
+- 'cpuset' for controlling which CPUs may be used
+- 'pids' for controlling/monitoring the number of allowed child PIDs
+- 'devices' for controlling which devices may be created/accessed

 ### Cgroup versions